 Spelt is also a good source of protein, vitamins and minerals.
 High in calcium, magnesium, selenium, zinc, iron and manganese.
 It also contains vitamin E and B complex - in particular niacin.

-My gooey Spelt chocolate brownies taste great on their own or served slightly warm with raspberries and ice cream for a quick and easy dessert.
+My gooey Spelt chocolate brownies taste great on their own or serve slightly warm with raspberries and ice cream for a quick and easy dessert.

 - 250g unsalted butter